MatthewParnham/SpotifyApplication/README.md

 * Your browser will open and you will be prompted to allow access.
 Click Accept.
 * You will then be redirected to Google.
 Copy your URL and paste it into your shell.
 Hit Enter.
 * You should now see a new playlist on your Spotify account with common songs between you and your friend.

+### Website Demo

+#### Instructions
+* Visit alexrigl.com for the first demonstration that shows a two module setup
+* Visit alexrigl.com/index.html for the second demonstration that shows a one module setup
+* The spotify script does not work properly, but the website runs a python script that takes in a username, and runs a script with the username, this is meant to show python working on the website because the spotipy library is not working properly on the server, even after making a dedicated virtual environment with the library installed.
+* Look in the html folder README for more information